hm-mx/create-hyper-mendix-widget/README.md

 ## Why

+This is a personal project developed for research purposes. _Use this widget creator at your own risk._

 Mendix is moving from Dojo to React very soon.
 From version 7.13.1 and above, you can already build widgets in React without Dojo.
 [Pluggable widget](https://docs.mendix.com/howto/extensibility/pluggable-widgets) is awesome, but it is only available on Mendix 8.
-Before you upgrade your Mendix app to version 8, you might already want to re-build your Dojo widgets in React as a PoC.
+From **version 7.13.1** or higher, Mendix has an _experimental_ API that allows you to use widgets in React without Dojo.
+Before you upgrade to Mendix 8, you might already want to rebuild your Dojo widgets in React as a PoC.
 Later you can easily migrate the PoC's to Pluggable Widgets for Mendix 8.

-From **version 7.13.1** or higher, Mendix has an _experimental_ API that allows you to use widgets in React without Dojo.

-## **[DISCLAMER]**
+## **[DISCLAIMER]**

-Mendix does not support the usage of React on version 7.
-This is a personal project developed for research purposes.
-It is using an experimental API that allows you to build PoC's for migrating your Dojo widgets.

-DONOT use the PoC's in your Mendix projects on production. _Use this creator at your own risk._
+Mendix does not provide support for widgets using this experimental API.
+DONOT use the PoC's in your Mendix projects on production.

 ## Requirements